meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 summery: "Does Meteor Scale?
 This is the question, I think most people worried about Meteor.
 After you read this article, you can decide your own!"
 ---

-Most people, who are considering Meteor for a production deployment, are wondering if it can scale.
+Most people considering Meteor for a production deployment are wondering if it can scale.
 Some say Meteor is a good framework for prototyping, but not for production.
-After you read this article, you can decide your own.
+After you read this article, you'll be able to decide for yourself.

 ## Scaling Myth